moliver28/research-handbook/content/handbook/security/security-assurance/security-risk/third-party-risk-management.md

 *Is there a vendor you'd like to see included in our annual assessment procedures?
 Reach out to @Security-Risk in the #Sec-Assurance channel.*

+#### Change Requests

+Change requests relating to previously-approved requisitions will be reviewed by the on-call Engineer to determine whether a material change is being requested to the scope of services or the timeframe of the services provided.
+Changes requested specific to the cost of services and that do not present a material change impacting Security can be approved based on inheritance of approval from the parent requisition.

+*For example: We performed a TPRM assessment for Vendor X which was completed on December 31, 2021, resulting in a 12 month coverage period lasting to December 31, 2022.
+A change request was created in January 2023 (outside of coverage period) related to overage charges for services provided during November 2022 (within coverage period).
+This example change request can be approved without a new TPRM assessment.*

+Engineers are advised to use professional judgment in determining the scope of changes and are encouraged to perform additional review prior to approving the Change Request if there is potential for introduction of additional risk.
+For other non-material adjustments not defined here that may not warrant additional review, Engineers should ping the Security Risk team or discuss with the Security Risk Manager prior to moving forward to ensure alignment with GitLab's due diligence requirements.
+Rationale should be documented when approving the Change Order in alignment with the low-risk approval language in the [TPRM README](https://gitlab.com/gitlab-com/gl-security/security-assurance/security-risk-team/third-party-vendor-security-management/-/blob/master/Readme.md).

 #### Third Party Application Integrations